akshnandagopal/snake-game/README.md

 # snake-game
-A replica of the classic snake game
+A replica of Classic Snake Game